JoaTH-Team/Pop-Engine/docs/HScript-API.md

 # HScript API Stuff
 > Just to be clear, HScript Iris type and HScript Flixel type variable, function are same, classes import and other stuff might not same

+## Classes API
+To see all the API or some stuff, [please read from this website](joath-team.github.io/Pop-Engine/)

 ## Variable
 - `state`: This variable will get the `GameState` variable class
 - `subState`: This variable will get the `GameSubState` variable class